Les Paul Special Tribute - Humbucker - Worn White Satin

 The 490 series humbuckers used on the Tribute are one of the most powerful pickups in this guitar.
 The 498T bridge pickup projects potent tones and saturates nicely when pushed to overdrive, while the 490R neck pickup offers vintage character.

 These pickups have push/pull coil taps for extra flexibility.
-In this Gibson Les Paul tribute review, we’ll take a look at how the 490 series compares to the PAFs.
+This Gibson Les Paul tribute review will examine how the 490 series compares to the PAFs.

-The Les Paul Special is a classic guitar, and the Les Tribute model is no exception.
-This guitar features a mahogany body, compensated wrap-around tailpiece, and dual 490 humbuckers.
+The Les Paul Special is a classical guitar, and the Les Tribute model is no exception.
+This guitar features a mahogany body, a compensated wrap-around tailpiece, and dual 490 humbuckers.

 The neck features a maple-bound fingerboard with acrylic dots for a natural look and feel.
 The Les Paul Special Tribute is available in mahogany, black, and white finishes.